pmarks-net/gotofoo/README.md

 - Permissionless: **`Goto "any selected text" as URL`**, no filtering
 - With permission: **`Goto https://formatted.url`**, with non-URLs omitted

-In permissionless mode, attempting to Goto invalid text shows an error page, including a `[Grant Permission]` button.
-Note that Firefox temporarily grants single-page permission when clicking the context menu, but this is more of an annoyance than a feature because it makes the UI less consistent.
+In permissionless mode, attempting to Goto invalid text shows an error page, which offers a `[Grant Permission]` button.
+With permission, this error becomes unnecessary.

 ## Add to Firefox
 https://addons.mozilla.org/firefox/addon/gotofoo/